 - I) Take appropriate measures throughout the development of advanced AI systems, including prior to and throughout their deployment and placement on the market, to identify, evaluate, and mitigate risks across the AI lifecycle. - This includes employing diverse internal and independent external testing measures, through a combination of methods for evaluations, such as red-teaming, and implementing appropriate mitigation to address identified risks and vulnerabilities.
 Testing and mitigation measures, should, for example, seek to ensure the trustworthiness, safety and security of systems throughout their entire lifecycle so that they do not pose unreasonable risks.
 In support of such testing, developers should seek to enable traceability, in relation to datasets, processes, and decisions made during system development.
 These measures should be documented and supported by regularly updated technical documentation. - This testing should take place in secure environments and be performed at several checkpoints throughout the AI lifecycle in particular before deployment and placement on the market to identify risks and vulnerabilities, and to inform action to address the identified AI risks to security, safety and societal and other risks, whether accidental or intentional.
-In designing and implementing testing measures, organizations commit to devote attention to the following risks as appropriate: - Chemical, biological, radiological, and nuclear risks, such as the ways in which advanced AI systems can lower barriers to entry, including for non-state actors, for weapons development, design acquisition, or use. - Offensive cyber capabilities, such as the ways in which systems can enable vulnerability discovery, exploitation, or operational use, bearing in mind that such capabilities could also have useful defensive applications and might be appropriate to include in a system. - Risks to health and/or safety, including the effects of system interaction and tool use, including for example the capacity to control physical systems and interfere with critical infrastructure. - Risks from models of making copies of themselves or "self-replicating" or training other models. - Societal risks, as well as risks to individuals and communities such as the ways in which advanced AI systems or models can give rise to harmful bias and discrimination or lead to violation of applicable legal frameworks, including on privacy and data protection. - > Threats to democratic values and human rights, including the facilitation of disinformation or harming privacy. - Risk that a particular event could lead to a chain reaction with considerable negative effects that could affect up to an entire city, an entire domain activity https://www.mofa.go.jp/mofaj/files/100573472.pdf.
-It should be noted that this document is a living document built on the existing OECD AI principles in response to recent developments in advanced AI systems.
-Advanced AI systems are defined as the most advanced AI systems, including state-of-the-art foundational models and generative AI systems.
-An experimental reporting framework has been established by the OECD to monitor the application of international codes of conduct.
+In designing and implementing testing measures, organizations commit to devote attention to the following risks as appropriate: - Chemical, biological, radiological, and nuclear risks, such as the ways in which advanced AI systems can lower barriers to entry, including for non-state actors, for weapons development, design acquisition, or use. - Offensive cyber capabilities, such as the ways in which systems can enable vulnerability discovery, exploitation, or operational use, bearing in mind that such capabilities could also have useful defensive applications and might be appropriate to include in a system. - Risks to health and/or safety, including the effects of system interaction and tool use, including for example the capacity to control physical systems and interfere with critical infrastructure. - Risks from models of making copies of themselves or "self-replicating" or training other models. - Societal risks, as well as risks to individuals and communities such as the ways in which advanced AI systems or models can give rise to harmful bias and discrimination or lead to violation of applicable legal frameworks, including on privacy and data protection. - Threats to democratic values and human rights, including the facilitation of disinformation or harming privacy. - Risk that a particular event could lead to a chain reaction with considerable negative effects that could affect up to an entire city, an entire domain activity or an entire community.

-91 For the entire text, refer to the G7 Leaders' Statement on the Hiroshima AI Process, "Hiroshima Process International Code of Conduct for Organizations Developing Advanced AI Systems" (October 2023).
+&lt;sup>102 For the entire text, refer to the G7 Leaders' Statement on the Hiroshima AI Process, "Hiroshima Process International Code of Conduct for Organizations Developing Advanced AI Systems" (October 2023).